danielsuss/hexacordia/content/Characters/Kiara.md

 - Upon their first meeting, she asked [[Ysgarlad]] for help to carry crystals out of [[Gloomstone Cavern]]
 ###### [[Chapter 5 - Kiara's Deception]]
 - Later told [[Ysgarlad]] the real reason was to go find [[Orson Emberfall]], who was last seen in [[Gloomstone Cavern]], upon which the gang agreed to go with her and [[Lunette Emberfall]] to find [[Orson Emberfall]]
+- After travelling with the gang through [[Gloomstone Cavern]], she betrays them with lunette, trapping them with the [[Cannibals of Gloomstone Cavern]]